NextNewLine/nnl-browser/README.md

 # M14 Browser
 ### An easy to use headless browser, good for testing

-** M14 Browser 0.0.x ** is tested to work with Node 8 or later.
+**M14 Browser 0.0.x** is tested to work with Node 8 or later.
 The project is still undergoing frequent changes.

 ## But why

 The M14 Browser is a Promise based browser great for testing.
-It's controlled through a basic interface, which in turn injects JS into the page to control.
+It's controlled through a basic interface, which in turn injects JS into the page to control behaviour.

 We're (John Kershaw, M14 Industries) building it as a testing tool; you're best not using this for anything at the moment.